Click here to sign up for notifications on Facebook, Instagram, Pinterest, and YouTube.

 Road Trips

 For many people, road trips are some of their fondest childhood memories.
-They are great ways to travel cheaply with children, don’t restrict packing by comparison, and give you the freedom to travel locally once reaching your destination.
+They are great ways to travel cheaply with children, don’t restrict packing as much as flying does, and give you the freedom to travel locally once reaching your destination.

 First, check out this complete checklist of everything to keep in your car (whether traveling or not):